-This policy outlines the provision Skelton Primary School School offers to all its pupils, from'rising threes' through to five years.
-Children within this age range are taught in the Nursery Classes or Reception Classes in the Early Years Foundation Stage (EYFS).
+This policy outlines the provision Skelton Primary School offers to all its pupils, from 'rising threes' through to five years.
+Children within this age range are taught in the Nursery Classes, Reception Classes and sometimes in a vertical Reception / Year One Class in the Early Years Foundation Stage (EYFS).

-This policy should be read in conjunction with the Rainbow Continuuim, the Early Years Foundation Stage Statutory Framework and Birth to Five Matters document which reflect the principles and practises that have been adopted within our EYFS classes.
+This policy should be read in conjunction with the Rainbow Continuum, the Early Years Foundation Stage Statutory Framework and Birth to Five Matters document which reflect the principles and practises that have been adopted within our EYFS classes.